-In our numerical evaluation we consider eight test cases that result from four different initial states (\circled{1}-\circled{4}) combined with two different sets of external influences (\circled{a},\circled{b}) on the system dynamics.
-Details can, again, be found in \cref{sec:model_num_ex}. \\ For all \acc{DM} methods we choose $\betaPref=\beta_{\mathrm{c}}$.
-This was done because we want to achieve balanced performance across all three objectives.
+In our numerical evaluation we consider eight test cases that result from four different initial states (\circled{1}-\circled{4}) combined with two different sets of external influences (\circled{A},\circled{B}) on the system dynamics.
+Details can again be found in \cref{sec:model_num_ex}.